 How the Aesculight CO2 laser cuts:

-A LASER (abbreviation for “Light Amplification by Stimulated Emission of Radiation) is an opto-electronic device that produces highly concentrated light rays.
+A LASER (abbreviation for “Light Amplification by Stimulated Emission of Radiation) is an optoelectronic device that produces highly concentrated light rays.
 Interaction of laser light with the living tissue provides a fundamentally different approach to surgery than conventional scalpel procedures.
 The CO2 laser emits an intense beam of light that, because of its wavelength of 10.6 micrometers, is highly absorbed by the water-rich soft tissue, making the CO2 laser ideal for soft-tissue surgeries (see our Technology – Wavelength page for detailed explanation).
-The resulting concentration of laser energy into a shallow, well-defined volume of penetration, unique to the CO2 laser, ensures safe, efficient and predictable tissue removal, while minimizing the zone of necrosis at the margins of the cut.
+The resulting concentration of laser energy into a shallow, well-defined volume of penetration, unique to the CO2 laser, ensures safe, efficient and predictable tissue removal while minimizing the zone of necrosis at the margins of the cut.
 The CO2 laser beam has little or no effect on the tissues beyond the target area.

 How the Aesculight CO2 laser ablates and coagulates soft tissue:

-The clinician can adjust the laser’s effect on tissue by simply changing the distance between the handpiece tip and the tissue.
+The clinician can adjust the veterinary laser’s effect on the tissue by simply changing the distance between the handpiece tip and the tissue.
 The tip does not mechanically touch the tissue.
-When the tip is held just above the surface of the tissue, the laser is ready for incisional work; small blood vessels, capillaries and nerve endings are sealed as the laser beam proceeds along the target.
-Drawing the tip slightly farther from the surface allows for ablation/vaporization of larger tissue volumes.
+When the tip is held just above the surface of the tissue, the laser is ready for incisional work; small blood vessels, capillaries, and nerve endings are sealed as the laser beam proceeds along the target.
+Drawing the tip slightly farther from the surface allows for the ablation/vaporization of larger tissue volumes.
 Moving the tip even farther away enables the coagulation of larger blood vessels.

-A rapidly expanding use of the CO2 laser technology is in removal of unsightly warts and cysts.
+A rapidly expanding use of the CO2 laser technology is in the removal of unsightly warts and cysts.
 Many pet owners were previously reluctant to subject their pets to the trauma of surgery, even for these minor procedures.
 Now they can be performed quickly and easily, with very little pain.